 Following a slip, waves of built-up energy travel through the surrounding earth as seismic waves.
 These waves move outwards from the hypocenter and shake the earth, ultimately reaching the surface and shaking the ground along with anything on it.6

 It is hard to capture this kind of ground shaking on camera, but this video from USGS of an earthquake in Eureka, CA gives you an idea of how much the ground can move, even in a relatively minor quake:

 Because the earth's land surfaces are not uniform, the makeup of soil and rock in a given area affects how powerful an earthquake is felt on the surface.
 Seismic waves can either be amplified or reduced depending on the softness and thickness of the earth.
 Learn more about the effects of soil type on earthquake damage in our blog on the subject.

-Though much has been learned about the nature of earthquakes, it is unlikely that scientists will ever be able to accurately predict them.
-The only thing that we can know for certain is that where there are faults there will be earthquakes in the future.
+Though much has been learned about the nature of earthquakes, it is unlikely that scientists will ever be able to predict them accurately.
+The only thing we can know for sure is that where there are faults, there will be earthquakes in the future.
 Knowing where faults are is the first step in assessing how at-risk a given location is to damage from earthquakes.

 For more information regarding earthquake-related risk, visit our resource guide.

 In Washington state, over 90% of homeowners lack earthquake insurance.
 You can efficiently market earthquake policies to homeowners who need coverage the most by showing them a full picture of their earthquake risk.

 The BuildingMetrix Earthquake Tool quickly pinpoints your at-risk customers by getting individualized earthquake property risk data.
 You gain access to information such as distance to fault, soil type, and other essential types of earthquake risk data.